 People with COVID-19 experience a wide range of symptoms, and health experts are learning more about symptoms every day.
 Symptoms include:

 If you are experiencing symptoms of COVID-19 or you feel you may have been exposed to the coronavirus, don’t panic.
 Stay home, self-isolate, and call your doctor or a test site for an appointment (see below).

 Please do not go to a doctor’s office or emergency department without calling ahead.

 Please do not wait for a test or for your results to isolate yourself.
 If you feel sick enough to be concerned about COVID, please stay home and isolate yourself from others right away.

 A Note about Children

 Health officials are monitoring a rare but serious illness in children and adolescents (under age 21) called Multisystem Inflammatory Syndrome in Children (MIS-C).
-Some doctors think MIS-C may be related to having COVID-19, but the connection is not yet clear.

 Parents should know the symptoms and seek care right away if they notice those symptoms in their child.
 Health care providers must report any patient who meets the case definition to their state or local health department.

 This is an evolving situation, and researchers are learning more every day.
 Please check the CDC website for the most up-to-date information.